E-commerce Web Design

 Process: Sketches / Mid-Fidelity Wireframes / Branding

-I then created mid-fidelity wireframes in Sketch and imported them to an InVision prototype, which demonstrated the basic layout and interactions of the website.
+I then created mid-fidelity wireframes in Sketch, which helped me focus on the basic layout and visual hierarchy of the UI design before adding the styling.
+I was also able to present these wireframes and gain valuable feedback.
 Below are the wireframes of some of the main screens.

 Goal: To prototype Mirror’s website and gain usability feedback

-Using the branding style, I created high-fidelity UI designs in Sketch.
-I then created a mid-fidelity prototype in InVision to prepare for usability testing.
+Using the branding style, I created high-fidelity wireframes in Sketch.
+I then created a prototype in InVision to prepare for usability testing.
 Below are the designs of some of the main screens.

 Sign into account